spirit986/pegbtech_demo/README.md

 ```

 ### Application deployment
-To deploy the application you will need to execute the docker-compose file
+To deploy the application you will need to execute the docker-compose file against your target system.